Aphantasia Test: How To Know If You Have Aphantasia

 Picture a red apple on a wooden table.
 Can you see it?

-If you can imagine the apple’s details, its color, shape, and texture, then your mind is working.
+If you can imagine the apple’s details, its color, shape, and texture, then your brain works in a way that allows for mental visualization.

 But if you can’t imagine the apple on the table, you might have Aphantasia.